-If family or friends don't agree with your decisions, try to get someone to help sort it out-for example, a family counselor or mediator.
-See Where to go for help on page 18 of this guide.
+If family or friends question or disagree with your decisions, get advice from a lawyer about sharing information and finding other ways of trying to sort out problems, such as talking with a family counselor or mediator.
+See Where to go for help on page 22 of this guide.